ajmwagar/blog/content/post/systems_engineering.md

 "Networking" is just a computer version of having a conversation, where you ask questions, or assign someone a grocery list to go find.

-"Fault Tolerance" is just having to make a substitution for an item thats out at the store.
+"Fault Tolerance" is just having to make a substitution for an item that is out at the store.
 Or having that person come back and say they couldn't find anything, and then making due from there.

 "Distributed Systems" is just taking this approach, and having multiple shoppers goto different stores.

 > Software is just Systems and Systems make up the world.

 So the next time you hear about some magical algorithm or AI, just remember that at the end of the day, it's just some system someone came up with... that can likely be explained to you in plain english (that is, if more software engineer types had the soft skills to explain it to you...).

+Even better, once you start thinking in systems you can't stop.
+I remember a long time ago I heard a cybersecurity professional tell me that once you start thinking about how to exploit a system regularly, you'll find yourself doing it non-stop.

+I find it's similar if you just simply ask "how does that work?" about your surroundings, or the apps on your phone.
+When you to see the world as logical, discrete systems, the world becomes small, and the chaos quells.